The engine that powers sustainable organisations

 Before you engage with your suppliers to collect information, decide what information you need.
 This should be based on three factors:

 Conduct checks on your suppliers to ensure the information shared is true and accurate.
 Checks are often conducted via visits to supplier premises.
-This also gives you the opportunity to pick up on risks during the visit that was not identified prior.
+This also gives you the opportunity to pick up on risks during the visit that were not identified prior.

 But physical visits are not the only way to audit the data.
 Asking for further specific information could lend insight into the discrepancies between statements on paper and actual practices.